zw459123678/xiaozhi-esp32-server/README_en.md

 conda install conda-forge::ffmpeg
 ```

-If your computer is ubuntu, execute:
+If your computer is ubuntu, execute the following statement:

 ```
 apt-get install libopus0 ffmpeg